Introduction

 Tasks

 When it comes to actually running code, Experimaestro allows to define tasks that are special kinds of configurations.
-The task defined below allows to index a data collection retrieved from Datamaestro, based on various experimental parameters (storePositions, storeDocvectors, storeRawDocs, storeTransformedDocs and the collection documents).
-It also defines parameters which do not change the outcome but rather (1) the processing (e.g. threads) and are marked with an ignored flag, (2) the output location on disk (e.g. index_path).
+The task defined below learns a model.
+It also defines parameters which do not change the outcome but rather (1) the processing (e.g. number of GPUs to use) and are marked as Meta, (2) the output location on disk (e.g. index_path).
 In both cases, the parameter value should be ignored when computing the signature of the experiment.
 The method execute is called when the task is effectively run, with the different parameters accessible through self in the execute method.

 """Index documents"""